Medical Genetics: Genetic Testing for Cancer Risk

 Who should be tested?

 Should you be tested for genes that can show cancer risk?
-The American Society of Clinical Oncology (ASCO) recommends cancer genetic risk testing only if:
+The American Society of Clinical Oncology (ASCO) advises it if:

-You have a personal or family history that may be linked to genetic cancer risk
+You have a personal or family history that may be linked to a genetic cause of cancer

-The test results will help with the diagnosis, treatment, or management of you or family members at risk for cancer
+The test results will help with diagnosing, treating, or managing a cancer in you or family members at risk for cancer

 About home test kits

 Home test kits can be confusing.
-They may give you information that won’t help you prevent or treat any disease, but instead may just worry you.
-If you decide to buy a home test kit, make sure to tell your healthcare provider and discuss the results with him or her.
+Some of them don't always give useful or even valid results.
+They may give you information that won’t help you prevent or treat any disease.
+Instead, they may just worry you.
+If you decide to buy a home test kit, make sure to tell your healthcare provider.
+Plan to talk about the results with him or her.
 Your healthcare provider can help you:

 Understand the results of the test

-Compare the test results with family history and external factors
+Compare the test results with family history and other factors

 Get follow-up care if needed